MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 ### Access Token

 An access token is a JWT that contains claims related to the authenticated user's groups and scopes.
 Access tokens are similar to id tokens with very few exceptions.
 For example ID tokens allow the use of custom attributes whereas access tokens do not.
-To get a full understanding of what an access token is and how it differs from an id token refer to the the following resources.
+To get a full understanding of what access tokens are and how they differ from id tokens refer to the the following resources.

 - [using access tokens](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-the-access-token.html)